12 corn tortillas

 Preheat oven to 400 degrees F.

 Spray tortillas lightly on both sides with oil.
-(I omit this step) Place 2 tortillas at a time on paper towels (if using oil) in microwave.
+(I now omit this step) Place 2 tortillas at a time on a paper towel in microwave.
 Cook on high for 30 seconds.
 Remove tortillas from micro, and if using oil, put between paper towels so towels can absorb any extra oil.
 Repeat process with rest of tortillas.

 Heat enchilada sauce in saucepan with diameter just larger than tortillas.
 If using canned sauce and sauce is not as hot as desired add 1-2 T hot chili powder and 2-4 T water; whisk until all powder is absorbed in sauce.